 Q. What about the weather?
 Do you still run Programs in the rain?
 How will I know if a Program is cancelled?

 A. This is one of the main reasons we require pre-registration…weather in New England can change at any moment.
 A few days before the start of the Program, we will send a Last-Minute Details email, usually with a weather forecast for the area.
 Frank shall decide whether or not to cancel as soon as it is possible…most Programs will run even if it is raining, or very hot or cold, but there is no definite answer until a day or so before the Program.
-We will contact you by email; if you prefer a phone call instead, be sure to let us know.
+We post on our Weather Page any cancellations due to weather.